Skip to content

 • train: a method handling the training loop for the model.
 This should take num_epochs, patience and displayed_metrics as arguments and return a tuple containing the number of epochs that were executed plus a bundle of training metrics (the values over time returned by get_metrics on the class).
 In the execution of this method, the utility methods defined in Model should be called in order, _start_training at the beginning, then _record_metrics at each training step of the data loader, and finally _finish_training to clean up progress bars and so on. displayed_metrics determines which metrics are actively displayed during training.

-• generate: a method to call on the trained model which generates N samples of data, and calls the model's associated MetaTransformer to return a valid pandas DataFrame of synthetic data ready to output.
+• generate: a method to call on the trained model which generates N samples of data and returns a valid pandas DataFrame of synthetic data ready to output.
+Neural models typically call metatransformer.inverse_apply() to convert from the transformed representation back to the original data space; statistical baselines that operate directly on the raw data may return the DataFrame without this step.

 Adding a new model to the CLI